gather-data/gather-public/content/docs/privacy-policy.md

 path: /legal/privacy
 title: Privacy Policy
 category: Company
+published: true
 ---

 Effective date: June 19, 2018

 We at Gather, Inc. (“Gather”, “we”, “us” or “our”) value your privacy and have developed this privacy policy (“Policy”) to describe how we collect, use and disclose the personal information we may possess about you when you access and use our website gatherdata.co or engage with us to use the services we offer (collectively, the “Service”).
 “Personal information” is any information about an identifiable individual and can include information like your name, email, phone number, etc.
 By using or accessing our Service, you acknowledge that you accept the practices and policies outlined in this Policy, and you hereby consent that we will collect, use, and share your information as set forth below.
 This Policy forms part of our Terms of Service: http://www.gatherdata.co/legal/terms-of-service.

 You can withdraw your consent from the collection, use, and disclosure of your personal information by us at any time.
 However, if you choose to do so, we may not be able to provide you with the products and services you require.

 What Information Do You Collect?

 Where possible, we endeavor to collect information directly from you.
 We also collect information from third party sources who have obtained your consent to disclose such information to us.
 Lastly, we employ passive tracking technologies like many other companies for collecting information through our Service.

 In order to use our Service, you may be required to provide us with certain information.
 If you do not provide us with such information, your access to or use of the Service may be limited.